Git Hooks: Enforce Commit Message and Branch Name

 git rev-parse --abbrev-ref HEAD

-That’s it!
-We have regex and we have branch name.
-We will check for branch name starts with ISSUE-0000/feature-name or develop or main or release.
-If our check fails we will echo our error message and exit with exit code 1.
+That’s it — we have the regex and we have the branch name.
+We check whether the branch name starts with ISSUE-0000/feature-name, develop, main, or release.
+If the check fails, we print an error and exit with code 1.

 #!/bin/bash